NovaXiong/FoGG2017/_posts/2017-08-08-call-for-posters.markdown

 Please read the information about attending the Poster session.
 Awards and certificates would be assigned to the best 10 presenters.

 #### Highlight:

 1. An abstract is needed to submit by this survey before 30 SEP 2017, midnight Beijing Time (See Poster abstract session).

 2. A <strong>120cm high X 90cm wide</strong> poster is needed for the poster presentation (See Poster presentation section).

-3.You should also prepare a short oral presentation (up to 4.5 minutes and 3 ppt slides, including a title slide) , in case your poster is selected. (see Poster oral presentation session)
+3. You should also prepare a short oral presentation (up to 4.5 minutes and 3 ppt slides, including a title slide) , in case your poster is selected (see Poster oral presentation session).

 #### Poster abstract submission